-We will take reasonable steps to preserve and enhance woodland trees that are indigenous to the borough.
+We will take reasonable steps to preserve and enhance woodland trees that are indigenous to the region.
 Where possible we will encourage natural regeneration in woodlands, aim to protect existing sites and have due regard for the potential impacts of climate change.

-Dead trees and deadwood within established woodlands and copse areas, where appropriate, to remain as this can enhance the woodland habitat and improve diversity of species.
-Management and maintenance of our woodlands and copses will take into account existing landscape features, wildlife habitat and amenity value.
+When dead trees and dead wood is within established woodlands and copse areas, where appropriate and the risk of harm or damage is acceptable, it will remain as this can enhance the woodland habitat and improve biodiversity.
+Management and maintenance of our woodlands and copses will consider existing landscape features, wildlife habitat and amenity value.

 We will ensure that all our woodlands are managed and maintained in accordance with the accepted forestry and arboricultural methods.
-We actively encourage access to woodlands and we will develop and maintain pathways within our managed areas.
+We actively encourage access to woodlands, and we will develop and maintain pathways within our managed areas.

-AIM - We will support and encourage community involvement in the planning and operation of woodland management.
+Aim - We will support and encourage community involvement in the planning and operation of woodland management.
 Where possible we will seek to expand and look for opportunities to create woodland.